MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ## The Cloud app catalog

-In order to better understand what which cloud apps can be discovered by Cloud App Security's Cloud Discovery, use the Cloud App Catalog.
+In order to better understand which cloud apps can be discovered by Cloud App Security's Cloud Discovery, use the Cloud App Catalog.

-The Cloud App Catalog contains more than 13,000 SaaS applications that can be viewed (filtered) based on name, domain, risk score, category or available security features.
+The Cloud App Catalog contains more than 14,000 SaaS applications that can be viewed (filtered) based on name, domain, risk score, category or available security features.

 ![access the cloud app catalog](./media/risk-cac-dropdown.png)